fpseverino/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 final class PassDelegate: PassesDelegate {
     func encode<P: PassModel>(pass: P, db: Database, encoder: JSONEncoder) async throws -> Data {
-        // The specific PassData class you use here may vary based on the `pass.passTypeIdentifier`
+        // The specific PassData class you use here may vary based on the `pass.typeIdentifier`
         // if you have multiple different types of passes, and thus multiple types of pass data. guard let passData = try await PassData.query(on: db) .filter(\.$pass.$id == pass.requireID())